25prabhu10/notes/docs/Concepts/Web/RESTful_Web_Services.md

 ---
 title: RESTful Web Services
 description: Representational state transfer
-lastmod: 2023-08-14
+lastmod: 2024-08-23
 ---

 # RESTful Web Services

-**REpresentational State Transfer** is a de-facto standard for a **software architecture** for interactive applications that use multiple Web services.
+**REpresentational State Transfer** is a de-facto standard for a **software architecture** for interactive applications that use multiple Web services

-Ref: RESTful Web Services by Leonard Richardson & Sam Ruby

 > "HTTP and HTML have been called 'Whoopee Cushion and Joy Buzzer of the Internet protocols, only comprehensible as elaborate practical jokes'..."